dnanexus/dxWDL/doc/Internals.md

 downloaded and reverse engineered, exposing the price list, which is sensitive information.
-To mitigate this problem, while still allowing the task to make good choices, we replace the actual prices with equivalent numbers that do only reveal ordering.
+To mitigate this problem, while still allowing the task to make good choices, we replace the actual prices with equivalent numbers that reveal only price ranks.
 For example, if the price list is:

 ```